 Humpback whale season in Hawai‘i generally runs from November through May, although whales may be encountered in limited numbers during other months.
 The usual peak in humpback abundance occurs from January through March.

-Humpback whales congregate in ocean waters less than 600 feet deep throughout the main Hawaiian Islands.
-Keep in mind, however, that mariners may also encounter humpback whales at the surface over deeper waters.
+Humpback whales generally congregate in waters less than 600 feet deep throughout the main Hawaiian Islands.
+However, mariners may encounter humpback whales in deeper waters.

 It is illegal to approach within 100 yards of a humpback whale.

 While on the water, always stay vigilant for whales and other collision hazards.
 Look out ahead for “blows” (the animal's exhalation), the backs of whales, tails (flukes), etc. It's best to post at least one dedicated whale lookout in addition to the vessel operator from November through May.